Kitty FAQs

 If you don't have the time in your schedule or space in your home to foster, there are many other ways to help.
 Shelters are always looking for volunteers and donations.

 Nope.
 She's never been a mother, although mothering comes naturally to her.
 She loves all kitty babies the second she meets them.
-She helps keep them groomed and plays with them too.
+She helps keep them groomed and she plays with them too.

 What kind of cat is Charlene Butterbean?